teknolojikpanda/AI-Code-Review-For-Bitbucket/SOURCERY_ALIGNMENT_PROGRESS.md

 ## Next Steps

-- Refine Phase 1 backlog items and size immediate implementation tasks.
 - Begin designing chunk strategy abstraction and enhanced prompting pipeline.

+## 2025-10-28

+- Committed AI comment anchoring change to place feedback on the closing line when multiline ranges are reported (Bitbucket rendering improvement).
+- Drafted Phase 1 backlog (`PHASE1_BACKLOG.md`) detailing actionable tasks for chunking strategies, prompt templates, and finding validation.
+- Updated alignment plan to reference the new backlog so status can be tracked per workstream.

+## Next Steps

+- Prioritise backlog items C1–C3 and P1–P2 for implementation spikes.
+- Define acceptance criteria and test coverage strategy for the new `ChunkStrategy` abstraction.